 where $\alpha_x \in T^*_x Q, \; x\in Q $ and $\gamma$ is a straight line in $T^*_x Q$ connecting $F_x(\alpha_x)$ and $\alpha_x$.
 In the same way, when a feedback control law $u: T^\ast Q \rightarrow W$ is chosen, the change of $X_H$ under the action of $u$ is that

-In consequence, we can give an expression of the dynamical vector field of RCH system as follows.

-\begin{prop} The dynamical vector field of a RCH system $(T^\ast Q,\omega,H,F,W)$ with a control law $u$ is the synthetic of Hamiltonian vector field $X_H$ and its changes under the actions of the external force $F$ and control $u$, that is, for any $\alpha_x \in T^*_x Q, \; x\in Q $.
-For convenience, it is simply written as
+In consequence, we can give an expression of the dynamical vector field of the RCH system as follows. \begin{theo} The dynamical vector field of an RCH system $(T^\ast Q,\omega,H,F,W)$ with a control law $u$ is the synthetic of Hamiltonian vector field $X_H$ and its changes under the actions of the external force $F$ and control $u$, that is,